erinqhu/EEG-motor-imagery/code/TD-GCN/Readme.md

 **Networks**

   - TDGCN loads the pre-processed data and adjacency/Laplacian matrices.
-  - It then trains the model using a GCN class, defined by Defferard's library
+  - It then trains the model using a GCN class, defined by Defferard's library (this code is in Lib).
   - Finally, it evaluates the model on test data
   - N.B.
 The TDGCN code given here applies the GCN fitting and evaluation to imaginary data, from all 64 electrodes
   - Similar code was used for the executed data